 This pizza sauce is ready to be used as soon as it’s blended — no cooking needed!
 Spoon it right onto the pizza, cover with additional toppings, and bake.
 If you’d like a thicker sauce, strain the tomatoes from their juices before blending.

 balsamic vinegar, plus more to taste

 Muffin tin, if freezing

-Freezer bag or container, if freezing
+Freezer bag, if freezing